 And the other was simply that the names of the Master Smiths really do not have much meaning to the average collector outside of China.
 But enough time has passed I think to at least share with you some of the master smiths who are behind these amazing swords.

-One of them is Master Ye "Michael" Jie who is actually related to Chris Scoggins' Chinese wife Sara (he met her during his trip to Longquan!).
+Until recently, one of them was Master Ye "Michael" Jie who is actually related to Chris Scoggins' Chinese wife Sara.
 Master Jie is a 1st rank smith (city level) who trained under Jianlin Zhu (who is a level 2 smith and only a few steps away from becoming a national treasure rank 3 smith).

 In addition to being a very talented sword maker, Master Xiaolong knows how to actually USE a sword - having trained in several traditional Chinese martial art systems.
 This makes a big difference to the end result, for each sword that bears his seal are subject to extremely stringent quality control few, if any, other forges do.